MTada7140/Logistic-Regression-using-SAS/2 BuyExpensiveBike.md

 # 2.Analysis of "Will He(She) Buy an Expensive Bike?"

 ## 2-1.Introduction and the data
 ### Another appropriate field of applying logistic regression is 'marketing'.
 In tis section, I'd like to show an example of analysis on purchasing probability.
 The data I am using in this section is sample data provided by Microsoft corporation.
 It is a set of data regarding a bike manufacturer called 'Adventure Works'.
-It is quite useful for this kind of analysis because the data contains all data table required for retail/manufacturing analysis including sales, customer, employee, product, manufacturing and so on.
+It is quite useful for this kind of analysis because the data contains all data table required for retail/manufacturing analysis including sales, customer, employee, product, manufacturing, cost and so on.
 This data can be downloaded from "https://msftdbprodsamples.codeplex.com/releases/view/125550" and I chose "Adventure Works 2014 Warehouse Script".
 ### I set the purpose of analysis using data as estimation of purchasing probability for expensive bikes.

 ## 2-2.Reading the raw data from 'csv' file